ConagherL/Secret-Server/Automation/Secret_Deactivation/README.md

 ## Notify Secret Owners

 Notify-SecretOwners sends notification emails to the owners of the secrets being deactivated.
+Only one email is sent per owner with a summary in the output of each secret.

 ```powershell
 Notify-SecretOwners